Reviewing Gamida Cell (GMDA) & The Competition

 |Gamida Cell Competitors

-Gamida Cell presently has a consensus target price of $19.40, suggesting a potential upside of 68.70%.
-As a group, “Biotechnology” companies have a potential upside of 6.11%.
-Given Gamida Cell’s stronger consensus rating and higher possible upside, equities analysts clearly believe Gamida Cell is more favorable than its peers.
+Gamida Cell currently has a consensus target price of $19.40, indicating a potential upside of 65.49%.
+As a group, “Biological products, except diagnostic” companies have a potential upside of 39.26%.
+Given Gamida Cell’s stronger consensus rating and higher probable upside, analysts clearly believe Gamida Cell is more favorable than its competitors.

-This table compares Gamida Cell and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares Gamida Cell and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue